WALL-E (video game): Middle East release

 Publisher THQ, in collaboration with the Emirati company Pluto Games, released a localized edition of WALL-E in the Middle East, making the game the first Western video game to be officially translated into Arabic.
 This was done as a strategy to appeal to the local gamers in their mother tongue, and commit to releasing more localized games in the region in future.
 The Arabic translated edition is available on the PlayStation 3, PlayStation Portable and Xbox 360, even though WALL-E in general is still available on all other platforms.
 The Arabic translated edition of the game was released on June 27, 2008.

 Reception

 All versions of the game were met with average reviews.
 Reviewing the Xbox 360 version, IGN concluded that rather than buying the game, "this may be an instance where you wait for the DVD, or go see the movie again instead".
 As of July 30, 2008, the game has sold over one million copies.
-The PlayStation 2 version was nominated as one of the "Most Surprisingly Good Game" and "Best Use of a Creative License" by GameSpot's "Best of 2008" awards, but did not win either.
+The PlayStation 2 version was nominated as one of the "Most Surprisingly Good Game" and "Best Use of a Creative License" by GameSpots "Best of 2008" awards, but did not win either.